House of Dextra: Build Guide

 Connect electronics

 Connect four fingers to the expansion board (one wire each from the bottommost motor).
-Connect the fifth finger directly to the U2D2 board.
-Bolt the U2D2 communication hub to the U2D2 power board, then connect the expansion board to the U2D2 with one cable.
+Connect the fifth finger directly to the U2D2.
+Bolt the U2D2 hub to the power board, then connect the expansion board with one cable.
+Finger order on the board does not matter.

 Completed anthropomorphic baseline hand